mas-bandwidth/netcode/BUILDING.md

 ## Building on Windows

 Download [premake 5](https://premake.github.io/download.html) and copy the **premake5** executable somewhere in your path.
-Please make sure you have at least premake5 alpha 13.

 You need Visual Studio to build the source code.
-If you don't have Visual Studio 2019 you can [download the community edition for free](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16).
+If you don't have Visual Studio you can [download the community edition for free](https://visualstudio.microsoft.com/downloads/).

 Once you have Visual Studio installed, go to the command line under the netcode directory and type: